 - John and Jane are shown to be bonding at the end of the movie, with John not only listening to Jane's pitch about her book, but actually relating her details with the lore that she's explained thus far.

 - One year later, Jane has actually gotten her book published with John's help, and has become so successful that she attends live readings and book signings.
-Her family even attended one to show how proud they are of her, making up for years of Jane feeling like the neglected child.
+Her family even attends one to show how proud they are of her, making up for years of Jane feeling like the neglected child.

 - The end sequence makes it clear that Harper's family has completely accepted Abby as one of their own.
-On top of that, Abby finally proposed to Harper, and she accepted.
+On top of that, Abby has finally proposed to Harper, and she accepted.

 - Ted winning the mayoral campaign.

 - Photos proudly showing off and celebrating Harper and Abby's love, with the parents and Jane even attending a Gay Pride parade with them.
 Riley is also there with a girlfriend of her own.